segregation-rw/ethnic-segregation-rw/README.md

 # ethnic-segregation-rw

+This repository contains software to compute the segregation indices based on Class Coverage Times (CCT), as explained in the paper:

+>  S. Sousa, V. Nicosia
-Software to compute segregation based on random walks as in the paper "Quantifying ethnic segregation in cities through random walks"
+>  "Quantifying ethnic segregation in cities through random walks"

+The code can be copied, used, modified, and redistributed under the terms of the MIT/Expat License.
+Please see the file LICENSE for additional details.